Uninfected crew on cruise ship in Nagasaki to be sent home | The Japan Times

 A total of 148 crew members aboard the Costa Atlantica, currently docked at a plant belonging to Mitsubishi Heavy Industries Ltd. in Nagasaki, have tested positive for COVID-19.

+Around 70 crew members who tested negative for the virus have been helping to provide those isolated aboard in their rooms with essential goods in a way that keeps them from having any physical contact with those people, Shimada said.

+Still, the vessel has problems with taking care of trash, cleaning and laundry, as there are not enough crew members for such daily duties, she said.

-The Nagasaki Prefectural Government has not disclosed the details of those who have tested positive.
+The prefectural government has not disclosed the details of those who have tested positive.
 There are no passengers aboard the ship, which has 623 crew members, including a Japanese translator.

+Two of the infected crew, a male and a female both foreign nationals, have been hospitalized at a designated medical facility in the city due to severe symptoms.

-The 622 crew members are staying in cabins, but the living spaces of those who tested positive and negative are not strictly separated, so an infected crew member could be staying in a room next to that of an uninfected one, according to prefectural officials.
+The 621 crew are staying in cabins, but the living spaces of those who tested positive and negative are not strictly separated, so an infected crew member could be staying in a room next to that of an uninfected one, according to the Nagasaki government.

 The ship was originally due to undergo repairs in China, but Mitsubishi Shipbuilding Co., a unit of Mitsubishi Heavy Industries, eventually received the repair order due to the virus outbreak, which was first detected in the central Chinese city of Wuhan late last year.